An explanation of Mondrian's oeuvre by Michael Sciam

 cm.
 87,9 x 111,7

+The duality expressed through the verticals opposed horizontals, which generates the manifold space as a whole, is cancelled out in the square, where horizontal and vertical reach the equivalence, i.e. assume the same value, while remaining opposite.
 The eye can linger on that point and contemplate in a more stable form what constantly changes in appearance in the surrounding space through alternation of the prevailing direction.
-The unstable multiplicity evoked by all the signs in the composition is transformed in the central square into a more stable unity.
+The unstable multiplicity of mutable signs is transformed into a more stable and lasting situation in the central square.

 The unity manifested during the first Cubist phase as a curvilinear concentration of space toward the center (Flowering Trees, 1912) and then with a more explicit external oval (Tableau 3, 1913):